enschilling/oci-appdev-devlive/oci-oraca-mysql/b-lab-two-deploy-app/deploy-app.md

       </copy>
       ```

+### Task 3b: Test format

-7. Run the `kubectl` command below to display the statue of the pod creation.
+1. Run the `kubectl` command below to display the statue of the pod creation.
 Wait until all pods are in the 'Running' state.
 This might take a minute or two.

       ```bash
       <copy>